matt-wisdom/file_organizer/README.md

                         reversed
   -l, --simple-match    Simple string match.
   -f, --fuzz-match      Fuzzy string match.
-  -i, --initials        Use initials of filenames to generate groups of the
+  -i, --initials        Use initials of filenames to generate groups.
+Directories
-                        for 'a0-a1' where each group contains charaters or numbers from a0 through a1.
+                        are created with the group name as destination for file operations.

   -g, --group
   -t, --type            Generate location for matched files by using their
                         filetype.